-D{QoS} is the QoS delay constraint, the factor 2 is used to allow an AP to be sent in response to a CP, SSF is a safety scaling factor used to overcome problems when for example the last links on a path to a destination has a significantly greater value then the first links, TTL is the time-to-live value and hops the amount of hops that the CP already has passed.
+D{QoS} is the QoS delay constraint, the factor 2 is used to allow an AP to be sent in response to a CP, SSF is a safety scaling factor used to overcome problems when for example the last links on a path to a destination has a significantly greater value then the first links, TTL is the time-to-live value and Hops the amount of hops that the CP already has passed.
 All these parameters are available in CPs.
-The introduction of the D{QoS} parameter can solve the problem with bandwidth being reserved for too long time by one flow when the TTL-value is increased.
+It is expected that the introduction of the D{QoS} parameter will solve the problem with bandwidth being reserved for too long time by one flow when the TTL-value is increased.